vkleer/CI_PP1_TD/README.md

 #### User
 1. As a user, I want to learn what The Doors achieved as a band.
 2. As a user, I want to learn who the band members are
-3. As a user, I want to find out more about their music
+3. As a user, I want to find out more about The Doors' music
 4. As a user, I want to have control over the video and audio.
 5. As a user, I want to easily find The Doors’ Spotify content
 6. As a user, I want to learn about The Doors’ legacy